 So you might have tapes or notes that give a little bit of the context.
 Would they ever hint to places where there might be good loot or something like that?

-Yea, there’s options.
+Yeah, there are options.
 I don’t know how much you know about the Real Virtuality engine, but it can do really cool stuff.
 I actually think it’s a diamond in the rough.
-Obviously with a military simulator like Arma, you can’t explore it too much – there’s not a lot of exploration that can happen.
+Obviously, with a military simulator like Arma, you can’t explore it too much – there’s not a lot of exploration that can happen.
 But there’s a lot of cool things that can be done with the engine like underground structures and things like that, and they help with some technical problems.
 I think that’s definitely a potential idea.

 Persistence is a large part of the game.
 The way it works with being able to go onto any server with your gear and change around easily – is that how you envisioned it?
 Is that how it would be in a perfect world or would it be more MMO-style or something like that?